Three Charts You'll Use In Any Analytics Project

 Dwell time is the amount of time a person (or people) is actively interacting with your content.
 The interaction could be explicit, like tapping buttons or entering information in forms.
 But interaction could be implicit as well, like watching a video.
 Either way, dwell time tells you how long a given user has engaged with your content.

 Average dwell time gives you an overall view of how engaging a given screen has been.
 The timeline is up to you - hourly, daily, weekly.
-And the focus could be at any comparative live - per screen, per floor, per geographic location, and more.
+And the focus could be at any comparative level - per screen, per floor, per geographic location, and more.

 During your signage pilot phase, establish a dwell time baseline.
 What is the average across all locations, all screens, over a given time?
 Then, beyond the pilot, track average dwell time and compare it to the baseline.